A Beginner’s Guide to Creating a Strong Social Media Strategy

 Pay Attention to Detail

 Like any other content for your church, social media should be closely edited and monitored.
 It’s tempting to think that, because it’s social media, mistakes or miswording won’t matter as much because it’s a more relaxed form of advertising.
 In reality, people look at social media very carefully because it’s such a big part of everyday life.
 The slightest slip up could be blown out of proportion, shared across platforms, go viral, and lead to a long process cleanup.
 It’s important to treat every post with the same care and consideration that you’d give a billboard or commercial.

 Keep it Symmetrical

-Your social media strategy should incorporate the company’s image, goals, and voice into any content linked to, posted, or referenced.
-Social media is a simpler form of marketing, but it should still be clean-cut and professional and represent a brand clearly and accurately across all platforms.
-Engaging and funny posts do often get more reactions, but if it compromises brand image or voice it shouldn’t be used just for engagement.
+Your social media strategy should incorporate the church’s image, goals, and voice into any content linked to, posted, or referenced.
+Social media is a simpler form of marketing, but it should still be clean-cut and professional and represent a church clearly and accurately across all platforms.
+Engaging and funny posts do often get more reactions, but if it compromises the church’s image or voice it shouldn’t be used just for engagement.

 Invest in Boosted Content

 On apps such as Instagram and Facebook, there are opportunities to pay for ads to pop up on people’s feeds based on location, target demographics, and price.
 This is a good strategy, especially in promoting a new series, location, times or starting to build a solid social media foundation.
 Unlike commercials or paper ads, where people often change the channel or skip over, social media is such a fast-paced environment that people will simply view and click if interested.
 As long as you choose your target audience wisely, this embedded content will blend in with their family and friend’s posts – which is a good thing.